-Historically, the AQI has never registered higher than unhealthy for sensitive groups in Miami-Dade County.
-The AQI registered as unhealthy for sensitive groups four days in 1989, one day in 1990, two days in 1991, one day in 1996, one day in 1998, four days in 1999, one day in 2001, one day in 2003, three days in 2004 and one day in 2006.
-In 2006, there was one day for ozone.
-The AQI value was reported as unhealthy for sensitive groups during 1989 when uncontrolled fires in the Everglades National Park produced significant pollution, which aggravated respiratory problems for some citizens of Miami-Dade and neighboring counties.
-Smoke warning are issued when necessary because of smoke from wildfires in the county and the Everglades.
+Historically, the AQI has never registered higher than "Unhealthy for Sensitive Groups" in Miami-Dade County.
+The AQI registered as "Unhealthy for Sensitive Groups" four days in 1989, one day in 1990, two days in 1991, one day in 1996, one day in 1998, four days in 1999, one day in 2001, one day in 2003, three days in 2004, and one day in 2006.
+In 2007, there was one day for PM2.5.
+Smoke plumes from wildfires in Georgia and Florida caused it.
+Smoke warnings are issued when smoke from wildfires in the county, the Everglades and Florida have a serious impact on the air quality even if the AQI does not get above "Moderate" levels.
+The AQI value was reported as "Unhealthy for Sensitive Groups" during 1989 when uncontrolled wildfires in the Everglades National Park produced significant pollution, which aggravated respiratory problems for some citizens of Miami-Dade and neighboring counties.
 In May 1998, the Florida Department of Environmental Protection issued the first Florida statewide air advisory.
 This was because of air pollution caused by massive wild fires in Central America.
 The pollution plume had a detrimental effect on the air quality in the Southeastern United States.
+In May and June 2007, smoke plumes from wildfires in Georgia and Florida caused poor air quality in Miami-Dade County and across Florida.

 Analysis of recorded AQI data for Miami-Dade County demonstrates that air quality has been good the last ten years, with the percentage of Good days varying from 75.8% to 94.5%, with Moderate days varying from 5.2% to 23.9% and Unhealthy for Sensitive Groups days varying from 0.0% to 1.1%.
-Table 3 lists Miami-Dade's AQI data for 2006 as percent annual total by AQI parameter and Air Quality.
-Figure 6 shows the monthly percentage of Good, Moderate and Unhealthy for Sensitive Groups days for 2006.
-Figure 7 shows the trend of Good, Moderate and Unhealthy for Sensitive Groups days since 1997.
+Table 3 lists Miami-Dade's AQI data for 2007 as percent annual total by AQI parameter and Air Quality.
+Figure 6 shows the monthly percentage of Good, Moderate and Unhealthy for Sensitive Groups days for 2007.
+Figure 7 shows the trend of Good, Moderate and Unhealthy for Sensitive Groups days since 1998.

-AQI / Parameter Number Of Days Total in 2006
+AQI / Parameter Number Of Days Total in 2007

-Good (0 to 50) 320
+Good (0 to 50) 326

-Ozone (O 3 ) 195

-Carbon Monoxide (CO) 1

-Particulate Matter (PM2.5) 124

-Moderate (51 to 100) 44

-Ozone (O 3 ) 21
+Ozone (O 3) 239

 Carbon Monoxide (CO) 0

-Particulate Matter (PM2.5) 23
+Particulate Matter (PM2.5) 87

-Unhealthy For Sensitive 1

-Groups (101 to 150)
+Moderate (51 to 100) 38

-Ozone (O 3 ) 1
+Ozone (O 3) 14

 Carbon Monoxide (CO) 0

+Particulate Matter (PM2.5) 24

+Unhealthy For Sensitive Groups (101 to 150) 1

+Ozone (O 3) 0

+Carbon Monoxide (CO) 0

-Particulate Matter (PM2.5) 0
+Particulate Matter (PM2.5) 1

 Table 3.
-AQI Parameters for 2006
+AQI Parameters for 2007